richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 The office developed geometric models to predict the acoustic environment inside each space, with particular attention to the surface finishes and location.[2-13]

+White has several specialist teams of designers and researchers, focused on developing and utilising digital design tools for environmental simulation and computation.
+For example, the Dsearch group, which is led by Jonas Runberger, focuses on digital design tools and parametric design.
+A collective of about 12 designers has formed a working group focused on building performance simulations (BPS), specifically relating to daylight and energy modelling to explore the ways in which building performance simulation tools are used in the office.(1[2-14]

+The designers are spread between different offices, and specialise in using digital tools for daylight studies, energy modelling, thermal comfort calculations, wind simulations and life-cycle-based analysis.(2)[2-14]

 ### 7. BIM（Building Information Model）建筑信息模型的参数化及平台转换数据接口；